hackoregon/archive-campaign-finance-SpatialDatabase/Docs/Fedora-Setup.md

     ./5make-geocoder-download-scripts.bash

 This executes some code in the PostGIS package to create two scripts in `/gisdata`.
-One script, called 'state-county.bash', downloads nationwide state and county shapefiles.
+One script, called 'national.bash', downloads nationwide state and county shapefiles.
 The second, called 'oregon.bash', downloads detailed shapefiles for Oregon.

-### Edit the download scripts.
+### Edit and run the download scripts.

     sudo su - postgres
     cd /gisdata
+    ./6run-geocoder-scripts.bash

 This puts you into the PostgreSQL ***Linux*** maintenance account.
 The scripts require this 'superuser' privilege to run.

+#### Edit the download scripts

-Edit the two 'bash' scripts to set the ***PostgreSQL*** password for the 'postgres' role - you should have set this password in the 'Configure PostgreSQL' step.
+The '6run-geocoder-scripts.bash' script will first ask you to edit the two 'bash' scripts to set the ***PostgreSQL*** password for the 'postgres' role - you should have set this password in the 'Configure PostgreSQL' step.
 You'll see a line

     export PGPASSWORD=yourpasswordhere